 The Digital Marketplace, and all the frameworks included in it, is managed by Crown Commercial Service (CCS).
 CCS is an executive agency and trading fund of the Cabinet Office of the UK Government.
 Their role is to improve the government’s commercial and procurement activity.

-The framework was first open in 2012 and is now in its 10th iteration – G-Cloud 10.
-There have been 10 calls for contract so far in which suppliers were able to list their services on G-Cloud.
+It’s come a long way since its humble beginnings, and even between G-Cloud 11 and 12 we’ve seen progress and positive change to procurement with the framework.
+There have been 12 calls for contract so far in which suppliers were able to list their services on G-Cloud.
 The G-Cloud framework is uncapped so, if the application is compliant, an unlimited number of suppliers can join the framework.

 The G-Cloud framework is divided into categories (Lots) and suppliers can apply for one or three depending on what solutions they offer to the public sector.
-Currently G-Cloud 10 has 3 Lots:
+The Lots of G-Cloud have come a long way since their beginnings, with a lot of growth over the years!
+Currently, G-Cloud has 3 Lots:

 This Lot is for applications that are typically accessed over a public or private network e.g. the internet and hosted in the cloud